-The Macricostas School of Arts and Sciences offers Master of Arts degrees in biological and environmental sciences, earth and planetary sciences, English (three options: literature, writing, and TESOL), history, mathematics and a Master of Science degree in integrative biological diversity.
+The Macricostas School of Arts and Sciences offers Master of Arts degrees in history and mathematics and Master of Science degrees in addiction studies and integrative biological diversity.
 The school also offers the Master of Fine Arts in Creative and Professional Writing.